Rediscovered Beauty

 Music touches people's lives in many different ways.

-It gives voice to creative self expression, encourages dialogue,
+It gives voice to creative self expression,

-and reflects the humanitarian potential
+the humanitarian potential

 in every global citizen.